open-telemetry/semantic-conventions/docs/messaging/kafka.md

 **Notes:**

-- In addition to generic attributes defined for the metric, Apache Kafka instrumentation SHOULD report following attributes:
+- In addition to generic attributes defined for the metric, Apache Kafka instrumentations SHOULD report the following attributes (according to their [requirement levels](#attributes)):
   * `messaging.kafka.destination.partition`

 ### Metric: `messaging.publish.messages`